Ted Throneberry Murder: Where Are Anne Throneberry, Mark Holsombach, and William Frazier Now?

 Amid the shooting, the men were able to flee with Anne into the Ozark National Forest, leading officials to believe Anne was a kidnap victim.
 They still had no information on Ted, though.
 On the other hand, in the cabin, they found enormous supplies of food, water, and so many weapons and ammunition that they had to inform the federal authorities.
 So, for the next 11 days, the Van Buren County Sheriff’s Department conducted an extensive search for the Throneberry couple, as well as Mark and Billy, with the help of Arkansas State Police, the Bureau of Alcohol, Tobacco, and Firearms, and the FBI.
 They all worried that as more and more time passed, the chances of finding the alleged kidnapped couple safe and sound were getting slimmer and slimmer.

-However, a break ultimately came through when an acquaintance of Mark’s called the police with their location.
+However, a break ultimately came when an acquaintance of Mark’s called the police about their location.
 He and Anne had gone to a Newton County residence and asked for food and water, from where he’d called an acquaintance in the hopes of getting a ride.
-But the individual contacted the police instead, and they were soon able to detain the two.
+However, the individual contacted the police instead, and they were soon able to detain the two.
 Anne initially claimed that Mark had kidnapped her and Ted before shooting her husband when he refused to give away any money.
 On the other hand, Mark alleged that not he but Billy had committed the murder.

 Billy was caught a couple of days later, and he confessed to everything when he learned that Ted’s murder was being pinned solely on him.
 He said Anne had hired him and Mark as ranch hands, and they became good friends with the Throneberry couple over the years.
 With Ted away from home for weeks, he added, Anne and Mark had an extramarital affair and planned to murder the husband to have him out of the way and get their hands on his property.
 The two men thus beat Ted to death while Anne later helped them dispose of the body.